abdulrahimham/recipe-analysis/README.md

 By analyzing this additional data, we could better understand the reasons behind the missing ratings and potentially explain the missingness through observed data, thus making it MAR.

+### Missing Dependency

+To analyze the dependency of the missingness of `average_rating` on other columns, I performed permutation tests.
+Specifically, I looked at the dependency on `minutes` (preparation time) and `calories`.

 ### Permutation Test for Missingness Dependency

 #### Preparation Time

-<iframe src="assets/permutation_test_minutes.html" width="800" height="600" frameborder="0"></iframe>
+<iframe src="assets/permutation_test_preparation_time.html" width="800" height="600" frameborder="0"></iframe>

 **Column: minutes**
-- Observed Difference: -70.03177331375849
+- Observed Difference: -70.0318
-- P-value: 0.418
+- P-value: 0.394

-The permutation test for preparation time shows a high p-value (0.418), indicating that there is no significant difference in preparation times between recipes with missing and non-missing ratings.
+The permutation test for preparation time shows a high p-value (0.0394), indicating that there is no significant difference in preparation times between recipes with missing and non-missing ratings.

 #### Calories